 Tom Daley’s husband hits out at British Swimming in buggy row

-Daley won gold alongside Grace Reid in the mixed synchro at the Diving World Series in London.

-Tom Daley’s husband Dustin Lance Black has accused British Swimming of “corruption” in a row over access issues concerning their baby son, Robbie.
+Tom Daley’s husband Dustin Lance Black has refused to back down in a row with British Swimming relating to access issues concerning their baby son, Robbie.

-In a series of explosive tweets, Black accused the governing body of presiding over a “toxic environment” and of “creating a situation that is neither safe nor welcoming for our family”.
+Black launched a series of explosive tweets accusing the governing body of presiding over a “toxic environment” and of “creating a situation that is neither safe nor welcoming for our family”.

 Black and the couple’s son, whom they welcomed via a surrogate last year, were not present to watch Daley and Grace Reid win gold in the mixed synchro competition at the Diving World Series in London on Sunday.

-Their issue appears to resolve around British Swimming’s inability to grant special dispensation to the couple to bring a baby buggy onto the concourse for the event, primarily to ensure their son’s privacy.
+Press Association Sport understands the issue revolves around British Swimming’s inability to grant special dispensation to the couple to bring a baby buggy onto the concourse for the event.

-Although they have released a number of selected images of their family, Black and Daley are keen to ensure that no identifiable photographs of Robbie are released into the public domain.

-In a tweet prior to the event on Sunday, Black revealed his and his son’s absence by claiming that “some rather cruel, thoughtless @Britishswimming organisers have created a situation that is neither safe nor welcoming for our family”.
+In a tweet prior to the final day of competition on Sunday, Black revealed his and his son’s absence by claiming that “some rather cruel, thoughtless @Britishswimming organisers have created a situation that is neither safe nor welcoming for our family”.

-He followed up on Monday by alleging British Swimming had “lied” about the circumstances of an attempted resolution, adding: “This organisation is corrupt.”
+However he later appeared to back-track, using another tweet to insist the issue had “little or nothing to do with a pram”, but neglecting to elaborate any further.

 In a statement, British Swimming responded: “British Swimming is extremely disappointed that Tom’s husband felt that he couldn’t be at the London Aquatic Centre to support Tom yesterday.